usharesoft/appcenter-docs/admin/en/source/pages/config/add-compute-node.rst

 		service sshd restart
 		/opt/UShareSoft/uforge/tools/update_scripts/uforge_update.sh -f >/dev/null 2>&1

-	11. Run the following commands on oar-server to create new resources on oarnodeX from existing oarnode1 resources
+	11. Run the following commands on oar-server to create new resources on oarnodeX from existing oarnode1 resources.
+In the following command, replace ``oarnodeX`` with the name of the new oar node.

 	.. code-block:: shell

 		/usr/bin/oarnodes | /bin/awk '/network_address=oarnode1/
 		{s=$0;gsub(".*nature=","",s);gsub(",.*","",s);printf "/usr/sbin/oarnodesetting
-		-a -h oarnode3 -p cpuset=0,nature=%s\n",s}' | sh
+		-a -h oarnodeX -p cpuset=0,nature=%s\n",s}' | sh

 You can also use a remote disk space of the compute node to generate multiple machine images in parallel by mounting the ``/space`` directory with a NAS or SAN.